marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

       en:
         cards:
           - body: >-
-              Apical offers to anyone who work in Travel industry the opportunity to create, manage, and sell their products
+              Apical offers to anyone who work in travel industry the opportunity to create, manage, and sell their products
             image: ✍️
             title: Experiences